If you require any help or advice please call in and see us in the Graduate School Office, 8 Forest Grove or email email@example.com

 The Good Viva Video

-PhD by publication candidates only: please list publications on R1a form, to accompany the R1 for registration R1a – The publications this will provide details on the publications that are to be submitted for the degree – such as names of authors, full titles, ISSN numbers, year of publication and candidates contribution made.
+PhD by publication candidates must include details on the publications that are to be submitted for the degree – such as names of authors, full titles, ISSN numbers, year of publication and candidates contribution made.

 Change in Registration Details